National Disability Insurance Scheme: NDIS Quality and Safeguards Commission

+The commission does not regulate administrative decisions of the National Disability Insurance Agency, such as plan budgets or participant eligibility.
+NDIS participants have the right to submit complaints to the commission where they are concerned about the safety or quality of supports received under NDIS funding.

+The commission began its regulatory operations in July 2018 when it acquired jurisdiction for NDIS services in New South Wales and South Australia.
+Its jurisdiction expanded to include Queensland, the ACT, Victoria, Tasmania and the Northern Territory in July 2019.
+In December 2020, the commission became a national regulator when it gained oversight of the NDIS in Western Australia.

-Access issues and criticism
+Access and fraud issues

-In the year 2015–2016, only 76% of participants' funds were utilised, which the Productivity Commission has stated was concerning as this could lead to poorer outcomes for participants.
+In 2015–2016, only 76% of participants' funds were utilised.
+The Productivity Commission expressed concern, as it could lead to poorer outcomes for participants.
 As of 2017, approximately 90% of NDIS costs were related to participant funding packages.

-In 2018, Bruce Bonyhady said that a key issue that was yet to be resolved was what the supports were for those not the NDIS.
+In 2018, Bruce Bonyhady said that a key issue that was yet to be resolved was what the supports were for those not receiving support from the NDIS.
 There have been concerns that people with mild intellectual disabilities, as well as those who are socially marginalised, will find it difficult to engage with the NDIS.

-Jan Pike, former Paralympian, said in February 2017 that while having been on the NDIS, it took five months for a wheelchair to be delivered to her, and she could not get contractors to install a shower handrail because they were worried about not getting paid due to the NDIS web portal being "broken".
+In February 2017, Jan Pike, a former Paralympian, said that while having been on the NDIS, it took five months for a wheelchair to be delivered to her, and she could not get contractors to install a shower handrail because they were worried about not getting paid due to the NDIS web portal being "broken".
 A Facebook group, "NDIS Grassroots Discussion", was created for use by people with a disability to discuss their experiences with the NDIS.

-In April 2017 Kirsten Harley, who had a terminal illness, was denied augmented communication through the NDIS because her condition would deteriorate.
+In April 2017, Kirsten Harley, who had a terminal illness, was denied augmented communication through the NDIS because her condition would deteriorate.
 Neurological Alliance Australia said NDIS plans aren't being made with the input of people who understand neurological conditions and so were inadequate.
 Dr Justin Yerbury was denied wheelchair and accessible housing modifications due to being assessed as having a poor life expectancy.
 Tim Rubenach was in the NDIS, but his assistive equipment delivery was delayed until after his death.
 His family have said that the delays in receiving his equipment hastened his death.

-In June 2017 it was reported that the process of writing NDIS plans had been reduced to hours rather than weeks, and people requesting a review were being cut off from basic services.
+In June 2017, the process of writing NDIS plans was reduced to hours rather than weeks, and people requesting a review were being cut off from basic services.